flix/book/src/lists.md

 ## Lists

-The bread and butter of functional programming is list processing.
 A list is either the empty list, written as `Nil`, or a cons cell, written as `x :: xs` where `x` is the head element and `xs` is the tail of the list.
 The `List` type is polymorphic so you can have a list of integers, written as `List[Int32]`, or a list of strings written as `List[String]`.
-The `List` type and list operations are part of the Flix standard library.

 We write the empty list as follows: